Trio Wins Economics Nobel For Work On Wealth Inequality - UrduPoint

 Robinson, 64, is a professor at the University of Chicago.

-The jury highlighted the laureates' work in illuminating how societal institutions play a role in explaining why some countries prosper while others do not.
+The jury highlighted the laureates' work illuminating how societal institutions play a role in explaining why some countries prosper, while others do not.

-In a statement explaining the prize, the jury noted the example of the city of Nogales, which is divided by the US-Mexican border, where residents on the US side of the city tend to be better off.
+"I am delighted.
+It's just a real shock and amazing news," Acemoglu told a reporters via telephone as the award was announced in Stockholm.

-"The decisive difference is thus not geography or culture, but institutions," the Royal Swedish academy of Sciences said.
+The economics prize is the only Nobel not among the original five created in the will of Swedish scientist Alfred Nobel, who died in 1896.

 Recent Stories